pchp250g8-home-csharp-tutorials/csharp-dotnet-core-console-bintodec/README.md

 BinToDec.
 C# Tutorials.
 Simple Input/Output.
 Strings.
 Algorithms.
 DotNet Core Platform.
 Console Application.
-A console application in the C++ programming language.
+A console application in the C# programming language.
 The program does the following:
   1. Asks the user to enter a string.
   2. Checks whether the entered string is valid.
 It must be less than 32 characters long and contain only the numbers 0 and 1.